mklimczak93/mklimczak93/README.md

 # Magdalena Klimczak

 A dedicated Full-Stack Developer skilled in building scalable, responsive, and visually engaging web applications.
-Proficient in modern JavaScript frameworks like Angular and React, with experience in Node.js and Django for backend development.
+Proficient in modern front-end frameworks/libraries like Angular and React, with experience integrating REST APIs, optimizing performance, and working with back-end technologies like Node.js and Django.
 Previously an architect in interdisciplinary teams, I bring technical precision and creative problem-solving to tech.
-Transitioning into web development, I’ve completed various projects across diverse stacks, including React with Node.js or Firebase, Python with Django, and Angular with Supabase.
+With hands-on professional experience in development, I have completed various projects across diverse stacks, including React with Node.js or Firebase, Python with Django, and Angular with Supabase.
 Passionate about seamless end-to-end solutions, I enjoy optimizing performance and enhancing user experiences with CSS and animation tools like GSAP.

 # Skills
 - JavaScript, TypeScript,